fac19/teach-fish-frontend/docs/style-guide.md

   ![TAMTF logo](./img/TAMTF-logo.png)

+_Mobile first:_

-All layouts will be built for mobile first.
+- All layouts will be built for mobile first.

 ## Use of colours